Marginal cost

 At each level of production and time period being considered, marginal cost includes all costs that vary with the level of production, whereas costs that do not vary with production are fixed.
-For example, the marginal cost of producing an automobile will include the costs of labor and parts needed for the additional automobile but not the fixed cost of the factory building that do not change with output.
+For example, the marginal cost of producing an automobile will include the costs of labor and parts needed for the additional automobile but not the fixed cost of the factory building, which does not change with output.
 The marginal cost can be either short-run or long-run marginal cost, depending on what costs vary with output, since in the long run even building size is chosen to fit the desired output.

 If the cost function $C$ is continuous and differentiable, the marginal cost $MC$ is the first derivative of the cost function with respect to the output quantity $Q$:

 If the cost function is not differentiable, the marginal cost can be expressed as follows:

 where $\Delta$ denotes an incremental change of one unit.

 Short run marginal cost

 Short run marginal cost is the change in total cost when an additional output is produced in the short run and some costs are fixed.
 On the right side of the page, the short-run marginal cost forms a U-shape, with quantity on the x-axis and cost per unit on the y-axis.

 On the short run, the firm has some costs that are fixed independently of the quantity of output (e.g. buildings, machinery).
 Other costs such as labor and materials vary with output, and thus show up in marginal cost.
-The marginal cost may first decline, as in the diagram, if the additional cost per unit is high if the firm operates at too low a level of output, or it may start flat or rise immediately.
+The marginal cost may first decline, as in the diagram, if the additional cost per unit is high, if the firm operates at too low a level of output, or it may start flat or rise immediately.
 At some point, the marginal cost rises as increases in the variable inputs such as labor put increasing pressure on the fixed assets such as the size of the building.
 In the long run, the firm would increase its fixed assets to correspond to the desired output; the short run is defined as the period in which those assets cannot be changed.